Annual SIU Report

 - Groups that have both Property and Casualty (P&C) and Accident and Health (A&H) companies and meet the Section 409 threshold must file separate Annual SIU Reports for the P&C and A&H companies.

 - Each insurer's Annual SIU Report submission must be electronically approved by the SIU Manager and by an Executive Officer.
-See “Directions for sign off of the e-form by the SIU Manager and Executive” below.

 - Each insurer must have a minimum of 2 accounts to complete, submit and signoff on the e-form.
 Each insurer must have a Trusted Source, a Reviewer - SIU Manager and a Reviewer - Executive.
 A reviewer may also be a Trusted Source.
 Insurers may create an additional "Submitter" account.

 - Once the Trusted Source account is created, the Trusted Source should approve additional users.

 - At sign-up for account creation, each individual must identify a "Lead Company."
 All individuals (Trusted Source, Reviewer and Submitter) from a given group must use the same company (insurer name, NAIC Number) as the Lead Company in order to be able to access the e-submission.